One month free — 20 contractor spots, then they're gone.

 Do Austin GCs need a license?

 Texas does not have a state-level GC license, but the City of Austin requires a contractor registration for permitted work.
-ContractShield verifies City of Austin registration plus general liability and workers' comp coverage before a contractor can bid on Austin work orders.
+ContractShield collects City of Austin registration plus general liability and workers' comp documents for your review before a contractor can bid on Austin work orders.

 How much does a kitchen remodel cost in Austin?